California has become the first state in the nation to push back school start times.

 One solution that has worked in some districts is to keep bus schedules the same but swap the start times for elementary and high schools.
 An earlier start time might work better for younger students who are more likely to hit the hay earlier and wake up earlier each day.
 But this might also mean that little kids — who need at least 10 to 11 hours of sleep each night — may need to go to bed just after dinner.
 Logistically, it's never easy to alter the family schedule.

 Another big issue affecting the decision to change school start times is sports.
-If schools start later, they will presumably end later, too, giving students less time for after-school activities, including clubs, jobs and the all-important sports.
+If schools start later, they'll presumably end later, too, giving students less time for after-school activities, including clubs, jobs and those all-important sports.
 Many student athletes already miss some school time to attend away games and practices.
 Moving the school day back means teens will miss even more school or face having to decide between sports and their studies.